bablukpik/aichatbase/README.md

 # Chatbase Clone

-This project is a SaaS application similar to Chatbase.co, built with Next.js, Prisma, PostgreSQL, and various other technologies.
+A SaaS application similar to Chatbase.co, built with Next.js 14, TypeScript, Tailwind CSS, and Shadcn UI.

 ## Technologies Used